angular/angular/src/lib/sidenav/README.md

 # MdSidenav

-MdSidenav is the side navigation component for Material 2.
+MdSidenav is the side navigation component for Angular Material.
 It is composed of two components: `<md-sidenav-container>` and `<md-sidenav>`.

 ## Screenshots